microsoft/ebpf-for-windows/docs/TroubleshootingGuide.md

 ### eBPF Program Load or Attach Failures

-Once you have [identified that the program is not attached or loaded](#troubleshooting-general-ebpf-program-issues), you should first confirm that the eBPF client has attempted to load and attach the program (i.e there were no issues within the eBPF client itself).
+Once you have [identified that the program is not attached or loaded](#troubleshooting-general-ebpf-program-issues), you should first confirm that the eBPF client has attempted to load and attach the program (i.e, there were no issues within the eBPF client itself).
 If you have confirmed that the eBPF client has attempted to load/attach the program, but it has failed, you can use the following to further debug your issue.